CBET-DT: Subchannel

-Analogue-to-digital conversion
+Analog-to-digital conversion

-CBET shut down its analogue signal at 11:58 p.m. on August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analogue to digital broadcasts, and flash-cut its digital signal into operation on VHF channel 9 three minutes later at 12:01 a.m. on September 1.
-While the CBC originally planned on requesting that analogue operations for CBET and some of its other stations be extended by one year, taking those stations digital in 2012, the corporation later revised its plan, and converted all of its originating stations to digital in August 2011.
+CBET shut down its analog signal at 11:58 p.m. on August 31, 2011, when Canadian television stations in CRTC-designated mandatory markets transitioned from analog to digital broadcasts, and flash-cut its digital signal into operation on VHF channel 9 three minutes later at 12:01 a.m. on September 1.
+While the CBC originally planned on requesting that analog operations for CBET and some of its other stations be extended by one year, taking those stations digital in 2012, the corporation later revised its plan, and converted all of its originating stations to digital in August 2011.

 Coverage

-Over-the-air, CBET can be received in Cleveland and Toledo, Ohio, with a really strong and reliable rooftop and/or indoor antenna.
+Over-the-air, CBET can be received in Cleveland and Toledo, Ohio, with a very strong and reliable rooftop and/or indoor antenna.
 The station was also listed in some TV Guide editions in northern Ohio.
 Prior to July 31, 2012, CBET was the only CBC-owned station not to have any repeaters; transmitters in Sarnia and Chatham instead relayed CBLN-TV, which was CBC's London-based Southwestern Ontario repeater network, rebroadcasting Toronto's CBLT, but with variations in advertising and some programming.

 CBET is carried on cable providers in Metro Detroit and much of Southeast Michigan, as far away as Flint and East Lansing.
 In Northwest Ohio, CBET is carried on Toledo-based Buckeye Broadband, which serves areas as far east as Sandusky.
 During a carriage dispute with the market's local NBC affiliate WNWO-TV, Buckeye temporarily moved CBET to WNWO's standard and high-definition channel allotments to ensure that viewers would still have access to coverage of the 2014 Winter Olympics.

 Until January 2009, CBET maintained cable coverage as far south as Findlay, Ohio.
 This ended when Time Warner Cable (now Charter Spectrum) dropped CBET as well as Columbus' CBS affiliate, WBNS-TV, from its Northwestern Ohio systems.
 CBET is still carried on Spectrum's system in Port Clinton.